John J. Castellani

 John J. Castellani is an American public affairs executive and public policy advocate.
-He was the former President and Chief Executive Officer of the Pharmaceutical Research and Manufacturers of America (PhRMA) a trade group representing U.S. pharmaceutical research and biopharmaceutical companies.
+He was the former president and chief executive officer of the Pharmaceutical Research and Manufacturers of America (PhRMA), a trade group representing U.S. pharmaceutical research and biopharmaceutical companies.
 Prior to joining PhRMA, Castellani led the Business Roundtable, a U.S. advocacy and lobbying group.
 Currently he is on the Pharmacist Partners Advisory Board.

-Biography
+Early life and education

-Castellani is originally from Skaneateles, New York and is a Roman Catholic.
+Castellani is from Skaneateles, New York, and is a Roman Catholic.
 He is married to the former Therese Ann Mulroy.
 They have two sons.
-Castellani is a graduate of Union College in Schenectady, New York.
-He majored in biology and graduated in 1972.
+Castellani is a graduate of Union College in Schenectady, New York, where he majored in biology and graduated in 1972.

 Career

 Castellani started his career at General Electric in 1972 as an environmental scientist and strategic planner and left the company in 1977.
-He then served as Vice President of State, Federal and International Government Relations for TRW, a major defense contractor, from 1980–1992 and as.
+He then served as Vice President of State, Federal and International Government Relations for TRW, a major defense contractor, from 1980 to 1992 and as.
 Vice President for Resources and Technology with the National Association of Manufacturers from 1977 to 1980.